TheBodger/MMM-Provider-SOAP/README.md

 ### Example

-See MMM-MQTTRelay for an example of sending the British Rail Data to a MW stream for consumption by an external client
+See MMM-MQTTRelay for an example of sending the British Rail Data to a MQ stream for consumption by an external client

 ### Dependencies